Practice Exercise: Miscellaneous Text Utilities

 Explore various miscellaneous text manipulation utilities available in Linux.

-Task 1: Using rev
+Task 1: Using rev to Reverse Text

 - Open a terminal window.

-- Create a sample text file named
+- Create a sample text file named original.txtwith a sentence or phrase.

-command to reverse the characters in theoriginal.txt
+- Use the revcommand to reverse the characters in theoriginal.txtfile.

-file. - Observe the reversed output.
+- Observe the reversed output.

 [intern@intern-a1t-inf-lnx1 ~]$ echo "Hello, world!" > original.txt [intern@intern-a1t-inf-lnx1 ~]$ rev original.txt !dlrow ,olleH